 Accessory Dwelling Units or ADUs are also known as second units, granny flats, in-law apartments, and backyard cottages.
 Lilypad Homes has the expertise to help homeowners create an ADU that functions as an independent living space for renters, family members, or in-home caregivers.

-Today’s homeowners, increasingly made up of empty nesters, single parents, retirees and those seeking a smaller environmental footprint, need flexible, more affordable housing options.
-These are in short supply given the predominance of large single-family dwellings.
-Fortunately, California laws have recently changed to simplify the permitting of ADUs, making it easier than ever to build private, independent units on existing single-family properties.
+Today’s homeowners — increasingly made up of empty nesters, single parents, retirees and those seeking a smaller environmental footprint — need flexible, more affordable housing options.
+Given the predominance of large single-family dwellings, many homeowners are “over-housed” and burdened by high costs.
+Fortunately, California laws have recently changed to simplify the permitting of ADUs — making it easier than ever to build private, independent units on existing single-family properties.

-Let Lilypad Homes help create your ADU to earn rental income, gain greater economic freedom, and provide much needed housing in your community.
+An ADU will earn rental income, provide greater economic freedom, and create much needed housing in our community.
+Explore the possibilities of your property with our Feasibility Assessment service.

 Earn Rental Income: